BlackPh4ntom1/ShopSystem/README.md

 # ShopSystem
-This application simulates an Online shop and is made for understanding its design.
+This application simulates an Online shop and is made for understanding basic knowledge of C langugage and also how this kind of application should be organised